UnTwelve Microtonal Summer Camp 2017!❮❮ (prev) (next) ❯❯

 To get a sense of what people are saying, check out the testimonials page.

 Already know you're coming?
-APPLY HERE!Total fee (current "early bird" pricing -- until April 15th) to participate in Microtonal Camp is from $300 to $460, depending on your lodging options.
+APPLY HERE!Total fee to participate in Microtonal Camp is from $350 to $510, depending on your lodging options.
 Included in the rate is food, lodging, and the program itself.
 Openings are limited and an advanced deposit is recommended to reserve your spot.